newroco/mail2deck/README.md

 * Email content will be card description
 * You can add attachments in the email and those will be integrated in the created card

+## 3) Specify assignee

+Here's how the email subject should look like:
+`Update website logo b-'website' s-'to do' u-'bob'</code>`

+* *You can use single or double quotes.*
+* *Case-insensitive for board, stack and user respectively.*

 # ⚙️ B. For NextCloud admins to setup
 ## Requirements
 This app requires php-curl, php-mbstring ,php-imap and some sort of imap server (e.g. Postfix with Courier).